rikkimax/twp-d/manuscript/content/gettingstarted/installing/osx.md

 - XCode

-XCode provides the basis infrastructure for dmd on OSX.
+XCode provides the basis infrastructure for DMD on OSX.
 It is available from the app store for free and can be installed like any other.
-Currently the dmd installation media for OSX is not signed meaning you will be requried to enable non signed installation media.
+Currently the DMD installation media for OSX is not signed meaning you will be required to enable non signed installation media.
 You will be instructed about this when you try to install it.

 #### General installation